VOLIBRIS Film-coated tablet Ref.[6154] Active ingredients: Ambrisentan

 The potential for ambrisentan to induce CYP3A4 activity was explored in healthy volunteers with results suggesting a lack of inductive effect of ambrisentan on the CYP3A4 isoenzyme.

 Steady-state co-administration of ambrisentan and cyclosporine A resulted in a 2-fold increase in ambrisentan exposure in healthy volunteers.
 This may be due to the inhibition by cyclosporine A of transporters and metabolic enzymes involved in the pharmacokinetics of ambrisentan.
-Therefore the dose of ambrisentan should be limited to 5 mg once daily when co-administered with cyclosporine A (see section 4.2).
+Therefore, when co-administered with cyclosporine A, the dose of ambrisentan in adult patients or paediatric patients weighing ≥50 kg should be limited to 5 mg once daily; for paediatric patients ≥20 to <50 kg the dose should be limited to 2.5 mg once daily (see section 4.2).
 Multiple doses of ambrisentan had no effect on cyclosporine A exposure, and no dose adjustment of cyclosporine A is warranted.

 Co-administration of ambrisentan with a phosphodiesterase inhibitor, either sildenafil or tadalafil (both substrates of CYP3A4) in healthy volunteers did not significantly affect the pharmacokinetics of the phosphodiesterase inhibitor or ambrisentan (see section 5.2).

 The efficacy and safety of ambrisentan when co-administered with other treatments for PAH (e.g. prostanoids and soluble guanylate cyclase stimulators) has not been specifically studied in controlled clinical trials in PAH patients (see section 5.1).
-No specific drug-drug interactions with soluble guanylate cyclase stimulators or prostanoids are anticipated based on the known biotransformation data (see section 5.2).
-However, no specific drug-drug interactions studies have been conducted with these drugs.
+No specific interactions between ambrisentan and soluble guanylate cyclase stimulators or prostanoids are anticipated based on the known biotransformation data (see section 5.2).
+However, no specific interactions studies have been conducted with these medicinal products.
 Therefore, caution is recommended in the case of co-administration.

 Ambrisentan had no effects on the steady-state pharmacokinetics and anti-coagulant activity of warfarin in a healthy volunteer study (see section 5.2).
 Warfarin also had no clinically significant effects on the pharmacokinetics of ambrisentan.
 In addition, in patients, ambrisentan had no overall effect on the weekly warfarin-type anticoagulant dose, prothrombin time (PT) and international normalised ratio (INR).